 The career of the future New Jersey Governor Edward I. Edwards (1920-1923), originally from the Lafayette section of Jersey City, began under Young's tutelage.
 Young took notice of Edwards when he was working as a clerk for the First National Bank.
 He eventually became its president.
 With Young's support, Edwards followed his mentor into the Democratic Party.
 Edwards became State Comptroller under New Jersey Governor Woodrow Wilson and was elected a state senator from Hudson County.
 He had a mansion at 37 Duncan Avenue.

 Young's many interests led him to join numerous clubs and civic organizations.
 Among them were the New Jersey Historical Society, the New Jersey Order of Founders and Patriots of America, the Sons of the Revolution, the Children's Friends Society, the Carteret (president) and the Cosmos Clubs of Jersey City, the New Jersey Athletic Club of Bergen Point, and the Hudson Democratic Club, also the Manhattan and Lawyers Clubs, Democratic Club and the Chamber of Commerce of New York City.

 Young's estate began at the corner of Hudson (now Kennedy) Boulevard and Glenwood Avenue, where his mansion was located, extended towards Westside Avenue.
 It is now the site of Saint Peter's University.
-His son Edward L. Young and his daughter Hattie Louise (Mrs. George T.) Smith lived in mansions nearby on the city block from Glenwood to Montgomery Avenues.
-A coach house, with residence above for the coachman, faced Glenwood Avenue.
+His son Edward L. Young and his daughter Hattie Louise (Mrs. George T.) Smith lived in nearby mansions on the city block from Glenwood to Montgomery Avenues.
+A coach house, with a residence above for the coachman, faced Glenwood Avenue.